avyboy/aresmush/tutorials/templates.md

 ---
 {% include JB/setup %}

-Many Ares plugins support **Templates**, which allow you to customize the appearance of the who list, character sheets, room descriptions and more.
+Many Ares plugins support **Templates**, which allow you to customize the appearance of the who list, character sheets, room and character descriptions and more.

 # Out of the Box Templates